 Katherine Yount - YOWNT Mary Carter Jacocks - JAKE-ox Diana Weigel - WHY-gull Stephanie Gerow - ge-ROW Juli Valls - VAALLS Aline Le - AH-leen Lee all-region by both the NSCAA and Soccer Buzz ...
 First-team All-CAA and all-state ...
 Selected to the Tribe Invite all-tournament team and to the VCU/Ewing Sports Invitational all-tournament team ...
 Latter selection came after recording the lone goal in a 1-0 shut-out of then-No. 2 North Carolina ...
 Led the team and conference with 17 goals, tied for the ninth-best single-season total in school history with Lindsay Nohl in 1996 ...
 Also led the team and conference in points (34), points per game (1.55), goals per game (.77) and game-winning goals (10) ...
 Nationally, she tied for sixth in total goals, was 10th in goals per game, and tied for 29th in both total points and points per game ...
 Earned her third career hat trick against Towson ...
 Had five multiple goal games ...
 Knocked in goals against Drexel and Delaware the weekend of the September 28 to earn CAA Player of the Week honors ...
 Was also named to the Top Drawer Soccer National Team of the Week following that weekend ...
 Her goal against Drexel came only 1:36 into the contest, the fastest goal to start a game all season for the Tribe ...
 Repeated as CAA Player of the Week on October 22, after scoring five goals against Towson and Mason the previous weekend ...
-Outburst also earned her National Player of the Week honors from Top Drawer Soccer, and selection to the Soccer Buzz Elite Team of the Week honors from Top Drawer Soccer, and selection to the Soccer Buzz Elite Team of the Week honors from Top Drawer Soccer, and selection to the Soccer Buzz Elite Team of the Week honors from Top Drawer Soccer, and selection to the soccer Buzz Elite Team of the total posted by Ann Cook from 1993-97, and was seventh in career points with 90 ...
+Outburst also earned her National Player of the Week on the total becare Buzz Elite Team of the Week ...
+At the end of the season, tied for fourth in career goals with 42, matching the total posted by Ann Cook from 1993-97, and was seventh in career points with 90 ...
 Named the CAA pre-season co-Player of the Year.

-CLAIRE ZIMMECK FAIRFAX, VA.
-SENIOR #25 - FORWARD
+CLAIRE ZIMMECK Fairfax, Va.
+Senior #25 - Forward

 Semifinalist for the Hermann Trophy ...
-Named a third-team All-American by both the coach's association and Soccer Buzz ...
+Named a third-team All-American by both the coach's association and Soccer Buzz...
 Top Drawer Soccer named her to its Team of the Season first team ...
 Selected by the Flat Hat as W&M's Female Athlete of the Year ...
 Repeated as the CAA Player of the Year ...
 Named first-team

 Selected to the All-America fourth team by Soccer Buzz ...
 Named to the "Team of the Season" second team by Top Drawer Soccer ...
 A first-team all-region honoree by the (NSCAA) and Soccer Buzz ...
 Tabbed as the CAA Player of the Year, marking the ninth time a Tribe player has won the award ...
 VaSID All-State first team honoree ...
 Selected by the Flat Hat to the All-Tribe first team ...
 Led the team and the conference with 14 goals and six game-winners ...
 Paced the team and ranked second in the CAA with 32 points ...
 Ranked 15th nationally in goals per match (0.74) and 18th in points per match (1.68) ...
 Finished the regular season playing particularly well, scoring 10 goals in the final six matches ...
 Earned a hat trick in the win versus James Madison, the second three-goal match of her career ...
 Tallied two goals in wins against George Mason, Towson and Old Dominion ...
 Chosen to the Top Drawer Soccer National Team of the Week on October 30 ...
 Also garnered numerous national accolades after scoring seven goals during a three-match span from October 10 - 15 ...
 Named the National Player of the Week by Soccer Times, Soccer America and Top Drawer Soccer following the impressive performances ...
-Also tabbed to the Soccer Buzz Elite Team of the Week ...
-Twice named CAA Player of the Week.
+Also tabbed to the Soccer Buzz Elite Team of the Week